nhanhd06/Book_Recommendation/README.md

 Recommendation systems are really criticial in a lot of industries like Amazon and Netflix, where they don't have to use physical stores for customers to walk in and choose what they want.
 It is the other way around which there would a list of suggested items based on purschased history.
 Furthermore, it has already lead the world to the state which people could shop online simply by staying at home and clicked mouse to search.
 In fact, Amazon and Netflix are primary examples which doesn't reply a lot in physical locations but still provided best service and eventually generate a huge amount of revenue.

-The primary goal of this project is to develop a book recommendation model using Kaggle Datasets that could suggest readers what books to read next.
+The primary goal of this project is to develop a book recommendation model using the Book-Crossing dataset, which includes book, user and ratings dataset.

 ## Dataset